ylefay/NMT_SparqlDatalog/README.md

 # NMT
-An NMT pipeline between english and Sparql/Datalog queries.
+An NMT pipeline between English and Sparql/Datalog queries.

-A fork from https://github.com/LiberAI/NSpM that aims to mitigate the issue that comes from the absence, in the training database, of terms specific to the ontology, resources or the properties we are learning on.
+A fork from https://github.com/LiberAI/NSpM that aims to mitigate the issue that comes from the absence, in the training database, of terms specific to the ontology, the resources, or the properties we are learning on.
 Those terms are called Knowledge-Base specific terms.

 The NMT model is based on the Seq2Seq implementation by Google AI Research team.